wshanshan/wshanshan.github.io/_pages/about.md

 I develop analytics to improve system efficiency mostly as a consultant.
 It is a weird profession.
 It keeps me worrying about others' problems.
 But I enjoy it.
 I like the thrills of seeing what I do lead to some kind of improvements in others' lives, or guide people away from mistakes that can be avoided.

 My professional training is in Industrial Engineering.
 I've been practicing simulation, optimization, machine learning for years.
-As a slave to my own curiority, I play with math puzzles, Python Flask, maps, AWS as well.
-There are way too many fun things ardound.
+As a slave to my own curiority, I play with math puzzles, Python Flask, maps, AWS...
+There are way too many fun things around.

 I hope you find something interesting here.
 Drop me a note.